-- Abu Muhannad al-Suwaydawi or Abu Ayman al-Iraqi (real name: Adnan Latif Hamid al-Suwaydawi), who replaced Bilawi, was a Lieutenant Colonel in the Ba’athist military.
+- Abu Muhannad al-Suwaydawi (real name: Adnan Latif Hamid al-Suwaydawi), who replaced Bilawi, was a Lieutenant Colonel in the Ba’athist military.
 [Correction: Al-Suwaydawi was for a long while misidentified as Abu Ayman al-Iraqi.]

 It was also an ex-Saddamist, Abu Nabil al-Anbari, who was dispatched to Libya to set up an Islamic State branch in that country, mostly by peeling men away from al-Qaeda’s Ansar al-Shari’a, and using local criminal networks.